 Vision-based tracking approaches are based on detecting and tracking certain features in images.
 These features could be lines, corners, or circle points, which can be easily and unambiguously detected in the images and can be associated with objects in the 3D world.
 Our approach uses the corners of the square markers attached to moving objects for tracking.
-The overall work flow is illustrated in Fig. 1.
+The overall dataflow of the algorithm is illustrated in Figure 1.
 The implementation consists of four parts: image processing, pattern recognition, camera pose estimation, and multimedia information rendering.

-Figure 1 Augmented reality system workflow.
+Fig. 1: Augmented reality system workflow.